lab27/gooseback/content/films/the-teacher.md

     venue: venue1
 ---
 A Palestinian school teacher (Saleh Bakri) struggles to reconcile his life-threatening commitment to political resistance with his emotional support for one of his students (Muhammad Abed ElRahman) and the chance of a new romantic relationship with a volunteer worker (Imogen Poots).

+'Nabulsi... has a sure grasp of emotional give-and-take and day-to-day realities.
+At the core of her movie are three compelling performances, led by the striking and understated intensity of Saleh Bakri (who starred in Nabulsi’s Oscar-nominated short, The Present).'

+Sheri Linden, The Hollywood Reporter.

+Jury Award, Red Sea Int.
+Film Festival

+Audience Award, San Fransisco Int.
+Film Festival

+Audience Award, Washington DC Int.
+Film Festival

+Audience Award, Cyprus Film Days

+Audience Award, Arab Film Days